 So you should consider upgrading your HVAC filter is something that is either HEPA quality or approaching HEPA quality.
 I have written an article about upgrading an HVAC system here and here.
 As well as changing the filter you will need to have the HVAC fan on all the time that your child is not in their air purified room.
 It is only when the HVAC fan is blowing air through the filter that the air in the house will be purified.In this way every room in your house can have much better quality air than you currently have.

-The most important rule of all is to buy a good air quality meter and to aim for an PM 2.5 of less than 10 ug/m3 and as close to zero as possible or a reduction in particle count of at least 80% – whichever your meter measures.
+However, the most important rule of all is to buy a good air quality meter and to aim for an PM 2.5 of less than 5 ug/m3 and as close to zero as possible or a reduction in particle count of at least 80% – whichever your meter measures.